Things to Do in Salem MA

 So travelers, in order to celebrate this spooky part of autumn, why not plan a quick trip to Salem in Massachusetts?
 Salem is historically rich and eerie, and a gem for classic American literature lovers.

 Note: I’ve only ever visited Salem in May with my students.
-So don’t expect lots of brightly colored tulips in October.
-Yellow and orange leaves, maybe, but not tulips.
+Yup.
+May meaning late spring.
+So don’t expect lots of brightly colored tulips if you choose to visit Salem in October.
+You might see yellow and orange leaves, maybe, but not tulips.
 You’ve been warned!

 The Witch Museum is the most visited in Salem and offers extended hours in October.